Deep Reinforcement Learning Attention Selection for Person Re-Identification: Experiments

-{\bf Comparisons to the State-of-the-Arts} We compared the IIPRL model against 24 different contemporary and the state-of-the-art identity alignment methods (Table \ref{tab:CMC_state_of_art}).
-It is evident that IIPRL achieves the best identity alignment performance, outperforming the strongest competitor GS-CNN~\cite{Gated_SCNN} by $2.9\%$ (71.0-68.1) and $20.9\%$ (86.7-65.8) in Rank-1 on CUHK03 and Market-1501 respectively.
-This demonstrates a clear positive effect of IIPRL's noisy pixel removal on person identity alignment performance by filtering out bounding box misalignment and random background clutter in auto-detected person images.
-To give more insight and visualise both the effect of IIPRL and also failure cases, qualitative examples are shown in Fig.~\ref{Visuliaztion_DQN_V2_training}.
+{\bf Comparisons to the State-of-the-Arts} We compared the IDEAL model against 24 different contemporary and the state-of-the-art re-id methods (Table \ref{tab:CMC_state_of_art}).
+It is evident that IDEAL achieves the best re-id performance, outperforming the strongest competitor GS-CNN~\cite{Gated_SCNN} by $2.9\%$ (71.0-68.1) and $20.9\%$ (86.7-65.8) in Rank-1 on CUHK03 and Market-1501 respectively.
+This demonstrates a clear positive effect of IDEAL's attention selection on person re-id performance by filtering out bounding box misalignment and random background clutter in auto-detected person images.
+To give more insight and visualise both the effect of IDEAL and also failure cases, qualitative examples are shown in Fig.~\ref{Visuliaztion_DQN_V2_training}.